 In another instance, Hagee told his congregation, "Since the terrorist attack on the Twin Towers in New York and the Pentagon, on September the 11th, American politicians have tripped over themselves to state that the vast majority of Muslims living in the United States are just ordinary people who love America and are loyal to America.
 Is that true?
 Is that really true?"

-One of the themes of the 2007 CUFI conference (whose attendees included Santorum, Delay, Lieberman, and Gingrich) was the threat of Islam and—in an appropriation of the language of fear promoted by neoconservative writers like David Horowitz and Daniel Pipes—"Islamofascism."
+One of the themes of the 2007 CUFI conference (whose attendees included Santorum, Delay, Lieberman, and Gingrich) was the threat of Islam and—parroting the language of fear promoted by neoconservative writers like David Horowitz and Daniel Pipes—"Islamofascism."
 "The lure of a sympathetic crowd and the chance to trade pieties with the most popular televangelists in the nation attracted Sen. Joe Lieberman and ex-senator Rick Santorum," the American Conservative reported.
 "Each preached to the converted: Islamic-fascism is the most dangerous threat facing the United States, and Israel is the frontline."

 One conference attendee, sharing her experience at the conference, wrote in a letter to the Concord Monitor that she learned there are "eight known terrorist groups in the United States ready to strike."
 The most "eloquent and striking speech," according to the letter writer, was made by Newt Gingrich, who claimed to worry every day because "Iran has sworn to wipe Israel off the map with a nuclear or biological attack; after that, the U.S."